Company Eight VFX

 Bataille joined Eight VFX as CG Supervisor and Head of VFX in January 2015, it was his responsibility with the technical knowledge of Carlson by his side to ensure that each new location – as well as Eight VFX as an overall entity – ran a bespoke pipeline that enabled artists to channel creativity with as little technological hindrance as possible.

-Management and pipeline proved a vital first step.
-If Eight VFX was to run multiple projects across studios oceans apart, getting projects past with finish-line without logistical turmoil was key.
-And that’s where ftrack came in…
+Management and pipeline was a vital first step.
+If Eight VFX was to run multiple projects across studios, then getting projects past with finish-line without logistical turmoil was key.
+That’s where ftrack came in…

 Rebuilding a pipeline from scratch